kitnil/awesome/README.md

 - [OpenGL-Registry](https://github.com/KhronosGroup/OpenGL-Registry) - OpenGL, OpenGL ES, and OpenGL ES-SC API and Extension Registry
 - [azimuth](https://github.com/mdsteele/azimuth) - A metroidvania with vector graphics
 - [emacs-sqlite3-api](https://github.com/pekingduck/emacs-sqlite3-api) - SQLite3 API for GNU Emacs 25+
+- [libguestfs](https://github.com/libguestfs/libguestfs) - library and tools for accessing and modifying virtual machine disk images.
+PLEASE DO NOT USE GITHUB FOR ISSUES OR PULL REQUESTS.
+See the website for how to file a bug or contact us.
 - [hss](https://github.com/six-ddc/hss) - An interactive parallel ssh client featuring autocomplete and asynchronous execution.
 - [NtLua](https://github.com/can1357/NtLua) - Lua in kernel-mode because why not.
 - [barrier](https://github.com/debauchee/barrier) - Open-source KVM software